Balkan-Carpathians-Albanian Alps Tour 1

 + EUR 1.080 - Upgrade BMW R1300GS (DSA+ASA)

-The motorcycles are always equipped with a top case and 2 side cases (all lockable).
+The motorcycles are always equipped with a top case and 2 side cases (all lockable), and a tank bag.
 All cases also have a removable inner bag.
 If required, additional bags can be provided, mounted on the crash bars and also on the side cases.
 The BMW ConnectedRide Cradle (with inductive charging of the smartphone) is also part of the standard equipment.

 Included services